Code-Hex/graphql-codegen-typescript-validation-schema/README.md

 ## Notes

-Their is currently a compatibility issue with the client-preset.
+There is currently a compatibility issue with the client-preset.
 A workaround for this is to split the generation into two (one for client-preset and one for typescript-validation-schema).

 ```yml
 generates: